-4. Jeremy Bentham and utilitarian reform:
+Jeremy Bentham and Utilitarian Reform:

-Common law must be replaced by an efficient and rational system based on deterrence:
+Common law must be replaced by a rational and efficient system based on the principles of deterrence:

-- Codification. - Professional police and public prosecutions to more certainly enforce the criminal law, thereby enhancing crime prevention. - Scientific principles for evidence. - Penitentiary to ensure certainty and proportionality in punishment. - 5.
-Marxist class accounts suggest reforms an attempt by capitalist interests to assert more effective social control: - The police to subject working class to surveillance, regulation and wider law enforcement. - The penitentiary to process greater numbers and to discipline inmates into becoming compliant labourers.
+- -Professional police and public prosecutions to more certainly enforce the criminal law, thereby enhancing crime prevention. - Codification-law must be clear and known; scientific principles for evidence; minimize judicial discretion and abolition of juries. - -Penitentiary to ensure certainty and proportionality in punishment.

+Marxist class accounts suggest reforms an attempt by capitalist interests to assert more effective social control:

+- -The police to subject working class to surveillance, regulation and wider law enforcement. - -The penitentiary to process greater numbers and to discipline inmates into becoming compliant labourers.